01-edu/public/subjects/carbon-copy/README.md

 Create & write the HTML file `index.html` to build the structure of the page.
 For this phase, we provide you a CSS file (`styles.css`) that you just have to [link](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/link) to your `index.html`, meaning you won't need to style anything.
 However, you can do it from scratch and write yourself the whole CSS if you feel up to it.

+NB: Each item of the navbar menu - in the top right corner - has to bring to the corresponding section on click (clicking on "About" scrolls to the "About" section in the page) ; take a look at the [`href` anchor use](https://www.w3.org/TR/html401/struct/links.html#h-12.2.3).

 Here is a [wireframe](https://en.wikipedia.org/wiki/Website_wireframe) of the webpage, showing the HTML tags you have to use:
 ![](page-wireframe.jpg)